 Whether you live in the Phoenix area or are visiting to escape the winter and enjoy the pleasant weather, various outdoor activities are accessible.
-Hiking on one of the numerous beautiful trails that pass-through Phoenix is among the best things to do.

 Numerous routes provide breathtaking views of the state’s distinctive rock formations, the renowned saguaro cacti, and neighboring mountains.
 You can find all the details you need to find Phoenix’s best walks in our detailed guide to the area’s trails.

-Then when you consider Phoenix, the trek isn’t the first thing that springs to mind.
+Then, when you consider Phoenix, the trek isn’t the first thing that springs to mind.
 Given the city’s well-known high temperatures, you might be tempted to spend as much time indoors, where it is air-conditioned, but doing so would cost you.
 You need to know where to go and how to approach Phoenix’s numerous excellent hiking paths.

 1.1.
 Tom’s Thumb Trail